 - Downloadable audio practices to take with you on the go

 - Supplemental readings from a wide variety of mindfulness experts

 - Lifetime access so you can return again and again

-- Limited time: Live Q&A with Dr. Mark Bertin
+- A recorded Q&A session with Dr. Mark Bertin

 This course focuses on building mindful habits to help you:

 - Understand and break cycles of stress

 - Learn how to get out of “autopilot”